-The nut of the Tagua palm (Phytelephas macrocarpa) is when dried exceptionally hard and with its white colour and shine beautiful material.
+The nut of the Tagua palm (Phytelephas macrocarpa) is when dried exceptionally hard for a vegetable material (2,5 on Mohs scale) and with its white colour and shine a beautiful material.

 It is used for jewelry, marquetry, finish material for luxury products (knives, pens etc.), musical instruments and figurine carving (scrimshaw, netsuke).

-We offer 4 sizes of tagua nuts, from small to large.
+We offer 5 sizes of tagua nuts, from mini to extra large.

 Which size to choose

 Smaller nuts are ideal for making beads and other jewelry pieces, large nuts for carving.